-The Strum tool shifts the timing and velocity of the individual notes in chords to simulate strumming (simulating guitar playing for example).
+The Strum tool shifts the timing and velocity of the individual notes in chords to simulate strumming (guitar playing for example).
 The tool works by treating any overlapping notes,

-that share the same start time, as part of the same chord.
-The dialog box provides modification of the relative start time, velocity and end time (see the example picture below).
+that share the same start time, as belonging to the same chord.
+The pop-up controls allow control of the relative start time, velocity and end time of the note group (see the example picture below).

 The Start section lets you modify note start times and/or velocity.
 Enable this section by activating the LED in the top left corner.

 - Time: Shifts the start time of chord notes to create strumming effects.